KARNATISAITHARUN/documentation/using-inspect-protect/protect/protect-java/configuring-the-microagent.md

 # Configuring the ShiftLeft Protect Microagent for Java

 The ShiftLeft Protect for Java Microagent runs out-of-the-box with default settings.
-Optionally you can configure the microagent for your environment.
+Optionally you can configure the Microagent for your environment.

 ## Configuration Options